sakhnik/neovim-vala/README.md

 - [ ] Configuration of fonts and behaviour tweaking (consider using lua)
 - [ ] Mouse support
 - [ ] Change mouse pointer on busy_start/busy_stop notifications
+- [ ] Create window after neovim has been launched and initialized to avoid white flash during startup